Cloud container security

 Zero Trust container security by ON2IT

 The high degree of automation within containers makes the Zero Trust Security Strategy here, too, the way to go.
-The basic principles of Zero Trust Security are also very applicable within containers.
+The basic Zero Trust Security principles are also highly applicable within containers.

 Because container security requires security measures other than (next-gen) firewalls, ON2IT has opted for a collaboration with NeuVector.
 NeuVector offers container security in the form of an automated 4-step plan: